Pemiscot County, Missouri: History

 To escape such this mistreatment, many African Americans left the county in the Great Migration, moving to big cities to seek employment.
 Also, with the mechanization of agriculture requiring fewer laborers, the county's population has continually declined since its peak in 1940.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 513 sqmi, of which 493 sqmi is land and 21 sqmi (4.1%) is water.
 Fishing is a popular activity among residents in the area.

+Pemiscot County is the only Missouri county entirely within the Sun Belt, defined by the Kinder Institute as being south of 36°30'N latitude.